-Years ago I read about an experiment to see whether college students were receptive to supposed evidence (in reality made up for the study) contradicting their existing beliefs about paranormal phenomena.
+Years ago I read about an experiment to see whether college students were receptive to supposed evidence (in reality made up for the study) contradicting their existing beliefs (credulous or not) about paranormal phenomena.
 Skeptics proved more willing than believers to change their minds, something that might surprise those imagining skeptics to be closed-minded.
-But the skeptics tended to be fans of science, and the founding principle of science is basing conclusions on evidence.
+But the skeptics also tended to be fans of science, and the founding principle of science is basing conclusions on evidence.

 I was reminded of this when reading about some recent polling results that have nothing to do with paranormal activity but plain old politics and the economy.

 Back on April 5 Kevin Drum pointed out that since the financial crisis of 2008, a growing percentage of Americans, including both Republicans and Democrats, have rated the state of the economy as "good."
 This is based on a Pew Research survey) conducted every spring.
 But until recently a lot more Democrats than Republicans rated the economy as "good":